gpoblon/rust-doc/rust.md

 ```
 if let Some(3) = some_u8_val {
     println!("three");
-} else {
-    println!("None");
 }

-// is the same thing that
+// same thing that
 match some_u8_val {
     Some(3) => println!("three"),
-    _ => println!("None"),
+    _ => (),
 }
 ```
-Can have a `else` expr.
+Can have a `else` expr but main usage is to match only 1 case.
+Kind of sugar for `match`

 # PACKAGES, CRATES AND MODULES (7)
 Rust features related to scope.
-- A package is a Cargo feature that let you build, test, and share crates. (like nodejs packages)
-- A crate is a tree of modules that produce a binry / library or executable.
+- A path is the name of an item such as a struct, function, or module.
 - A module and the `use` keyword let you control the scope and privacy of paths.
-- A path is a way of naming an item such as a struct, function, or module.
+- A crate is a tree of modules that produce a binary / library or executable.
+- A package is a Cargo feature that let you build, test, and share united sets of crates. (like nodejs packages)
+- A workspace is a set of packages that share the same *cargo.lock* (big projects)

+- `mod` declares a new module.
+A module is a namespace that contains definitions of functions, types, structs, enums...
+Module's code can follow its declaration or in another file
+- by default, functions, types, constants, and modules are private unless prefixed with `pub` that makes it visible outside its namespace.
+- `use` brings modules or module's definitions into scope

 ## Packages and crates for making libraries and executables (7.1)
 Crate = binary / library.
-A crate has a root, a source file that defines how to build the crate.
-A package has a Cargo.toml file that describes how to build one+ crates.
-`cargo new` creates a package (bc it has a Cargo.toml file).
+A crate has a root, a source file that defines how to build the crate A package has a Cargo.toml file that describes how to build one+ crates `cargo new` creates a package (bc it has a Cargo.toml file) `cargo new communicator` will create a library crate with only (*src/lib.rs*).
+Library crates can be used as dependencies. `cargo run` will not work, use `cargo build`
+Add `--bin` to create a binary crate instead (*src/main.rs*).
+Multiple binaries is made possible by placing files in *src/bin/*, each file will be a separate binary crate
-Convention: Rust knows when there is a binary crate located at *src/main.rs* or a library crate located at *src/lib.rs* A package can have 0 / 1 binary crate but +inf libs.
-But if it has a lib and a binary it has 2 crates with the same names.
+A package can have 0 / 1 binary crate but +inf libs.
+But if it has both (a lib and a binary) it has 2 crates with the same names
-Multiple binaries is possible by placing files in *src/bin/*, each file will be a separate binary crate.

-## The module system to control scope and privacy (7.2)
+## The module system to control scope; and the filesystem (7.2)
-create a module with crate roots:
+create a (nested) module with crate roots:
 ```
 mod sound {
     mod instrument {